National Louis University: History

-In 2006, the university closed its former main site, which had 6.5 acre of land, with about 66% in the City of Wilmette and the remainder in Evanston.
-This site was replaced by its current location in Skokie.
-In 2011, the university became the first in the United States to participate in a Groupon discount on course registration fees when a three-credit graduate-level course was offered for a 60-percent discount on the usual $2,232 fee.
+In 2006, the university closed its former main site, which had 6.5 acre of land, with about 66% in the Village of Wilmette and the remainder in Evanston.
+This site was replaced by its location in Skokie (closed in 2021).

+In 2013, National Louis University was censured by the American Association of University Professors for eliminating faculty positions and academic programs during a budget crisis.
+In response, National Louis President Nivine Megahed called the vote “unfortunate,” but said she was convinced of the necessity of her actions to ensure the long-term viability of the institution.

 The College of Arts and Sciences and the College of Management and Business were combined in 2014 into the College of Professional Studies and Advancement, with the programs organized in the School of Health and Human Services, the School of Social and Behavioral Sciences, and the School of Business and Management.
-In 2018, National Louis University acquired the assets of Kendall College, transferring its programs in general education, early childhood education, business, hospitality management, culinary arts, and baking & pastry, and building out entirely new facilities for the school in a newly acquired space at 18 S. Michigan Ave.
+In 2018, National Louis University acquired the assets of Kendall College for $1, transferring its programs in general education, early childhood education, business, hospitality management, culinary arts, and baking & pastry, and building out entirely new facilities for the school in a newly acquired space at 18 S. Michigan Ave.
 In the summer of 2019, NLU took on the former students and hired former professors from now-defunct Argosy University, a for-profit institution that was abruptly forced to close due to the discontinuation of federal financial aid.
 The Argosy students were left without a way to continue their education until the possibility arose for them to transfer to NLU, which allowed them to pick up where they left off with the same classmates and professors.
 This also included the Illinois School of Professional Psychology's doctoral students in Clinical Psychology, who were able to complete their graduate degrees at NLU.

 In 2015, NLU founded its Harrison Professional Pathways Program, an entirely new undergraduate degree program aimed at serving under-resourced but college-qualified youth in the Chicago area, specifically students graduating high school with a GPA between 2.0 and 3.0.
 To help students who may not be fully prepared for college, Pathways implements adaptive learning technology, Student Success Coaches, and flipped classroom environments to personalize instruction for each student.
 Since its founding, the Pathways program has grown in enrollment from an inaugural class of 85 students to over 1,500 in five years.